 I really hope that we get to do this before the little fella gets too old.
 I own a brochure for Santa’s Lapland and I often get it out and plan our holiday there.
 Realistically we can’t really afford it as even for just 3 nights a visit to Lapland does not come cheap.

 The whole experience looks so magical, it would be my ultimate dream to also experience the northern lights while we were there.
 Jamie has barely even experienced snow let alone snow at Christmas.
 We would get to meet Santa, go husky sledging, reindeer sleigh rides, toboggan and so much more.
 Of course, if we won the lottery we would go for the ultimate package with the best accommodation and the most amount of activities possible.
 From £1159 per person including flights we could stay in a log cabin for 4 nights, only trouble is I can’t even see any availability for 2018!

 My Grandad was Australian and it would be amazing for me to travel there and meet my family members that I have never met before.
 The country is so vast that I think the option for this holiday would have to be to hire a massive camper van and tour around the country.

 I’d love for us to be able to meet the famous animals of Australia up close such as Koalas and Kangaroos.
 A visit to Sydney and the opera house would be a must.
 It would be amazing to be able to go snorkelling at the great barrier reef.
 For 21 nights a large campervan would cost around £3-4,000.
 Flights would be extra.

 We had our honeymoon here way back in 2008.
 We spent three weeks in 9 different types of accommodation, exploring the island.

-So there you have it our ultimate family bucket list, now all we need to do is win the lottery.
+So there you have it our ultimate family bucket list, now all we need to do is the money!